-1) EHF Young Referee Programme/ EHF Referee Candidates)

-= Level 1

-) 2 option entry system for National Federation applicants based on their age and experience
+1) EHF Young Referee Programme/ EHF Referee Candidates) ) 2 option entry system for National Federation applicants based on their age and entry system for National Federation applicants based on their age and entry system for National Federation applicants based on their age and entry system for National Federation applicants based on their age and entry system for National Federation applicants based on their age and entry system for National Federation applicants based on their age and entry system for National Federation applicants based on the system for National Federating for National Federation applicants based on the system for = Level 1 experience

 2) EHF Referees = Level 2

-3) EHF Perspective Referees

-= Level 3
+3) EHF Perspective Referees = Level 3

-4) EHF Top Referees

-= Level 4
+4) EHF Top Referees = Level 4

-The aforementioned structure is based on the EHF Referee Education Master plan.
+The aforementioned structure is based on the EHF Referee Education Masterplan.
 While each level corresponds to refereeing at a particular grade, the teaching methods (such as e-learning, blended learning, courses and mentoring system) are designed to provide a greater level of knowledge, applicable to each grade as a referee progresses up the ladder.